Skip to content

 └── log_2022-05-20-13-53-48-528-355222.log

-Refer to the API Client manual for instructions for uploading the resulting .cst trace to the SandboxAQ Security Suite.
+Refer to the API Client documentation for instructions to upload a trace.

-See Configuration in the .NET Tracer reference manual to learn how to trace .NET Framework applications, how to use the tracer on Linux, and to get a list of all available parameters and how to use them.
+Refer to Configuration in the .NET Tracer reference for details on tracing .NET Framework applications, using the tracer on Linux, and for a list of available parameters.